 Of course, the shape of the stone and the jeweler’s end goal can influence the cut grade.
 Some diamonds are cut to maximize carat weight, eliminate inclusions, or be shallow enough for a particular setting.

 An excellent cut alone doesn’t make a diamond worth a fortune.
 For instance, a one-carat diamond with an excellent cut can cost almost double a one-carat diamond with a fair or good cut.

 This ring has exceptional sparkle and fire.
 Round brilliants are one of the most valued cuts because of their many facets that maximize light.
 It’s simply gorgeous and has an ideal cut.
 It starts at $3,832.

-Natural diamonds are formed deep in the Earth with intense heat and pressure for millions of years.
+A natural diamond is formed deep in the Earth with intense heat and pressure for millions of years.
 During their forming process, they can experience things that lead to inclusions or blemishes.

 Such as other materials getting trapped inside or fluctuations in their structure which can cause hollow tubes within them.
 As a result, diamonds are given clarity grades based on their flawless appearance.

 Inclusions are imperfections, and they can come in many forms.
 An example of typical inclusions are pinpoints, feathers, and cavities.
 Inclusions can be small or large, copious in number or few.

 In some cases, inclusions are so tiny that they cannot be noticed without magnification.
 If no inclusions are visible to the naked eye, the stone is called “eye-clean.”

 A jeweler will look at a diamond under 10x magnification to assign a clarity grade.
 This is because even minute inclusions can interfere with or prevent light as it passes through.
 If this happens, the diamond may look less sparkly and dull.
 The diamond clarity grading scale is as follows: